Pelagia Goulimari

 Pelagia Goulimari (born 1964) is a Greek-British author, editor, and academic.
 She specialises in literary criticism, feminist theory, continental philosophy, and writing in English from 1740 to the present.
 Goulimari is a Research Fellow at Somerville College, Oxford, a Senior Fellow in Feminist Studies within the Humanities Division, and a member of the Faculty of English at the University of Oxford.
 She co-directs the interdisciplinary MSt programme in Women's, Gender and Sexuality Studies, as well as the Intersectional Humanities network at TORCH (The Oxford Research Centre in the Humanities).

-In 1993, Goulimari co-founded Angelaki: Journal of the Theoretical Humanities, an international journal in literary criticism and theory, philosophy, and cultural studies published by Routledge.
+In 1993, Goulimari co-founded Angelaki, an academic journal in literary criticism and theory, philosophy, and cultural studies published by Routledge.
 She remains the journal's editor-in-chief.

 Goulimari has published widely on literary criticism and theory, particularly postmodernism, and on the work of Toni Morrison, Gilles Deleuze, Virginia Woolf, and Pamela Sue Anderson, among others.